sbagh/stockExchange/README.md

 -  Migrated data storage from local JSON files to a PostgreSQL database
 -  Refactored application from a monolith to a microservices architecture
--  Created 5 microservices are: user accounts, user portfolio, stock data, stock ordering, and order matching
+-  Created 5 microservices: user accounts, user portfolio, stock data, stock ordering, and order matching
 -  Implemented communication between microservices using RabbitMQ through the AMQP protocol
 -  Implemented websockets using socket.io to provide real-time updates to the browser
 -  Implemented a user signup and login authentication system using a JWT, libraries used are jsonwebtoken for signing, argon2 for hashing and verifying passwords, and crypto for secret key generation